Batterie Moltke March 9th 1945

 Gun Emplacement Number 3

 The barrel is from Batterie Roon.
 In August 1944 British destroyer HMS Onslaught was attacking a German convoy.
-The convoy came within range room and a few other batteries, the Germans opened fire and HMS Onslaught withdrew.
-During this exchange, one of the 4 K532’s shells exploded in the breach killing a member of the gun crew and injuring many others.
+The convoy came within range of Batterie Roon.
+The Germans opened fire and HMS Onslaught withdrew.
+During this exchange, one of the 4 K532’s shells exploded in the breach killing 23-year-old Greman Anton Stützle.
+Five other members of his gun crew were injured.